 It’s good to know if your website and its content are visible online or not to your targeted audience.
 Besides, that’s the goal for online business people.
 Jaaxy’s site rank feature reveals whether you are moving forward in that direction or not progressing.
 For the latter, you can make sound decisions and implement a way forward strategic moves.
 I love this.
 It is the feature that tracks rankings and monitors your site authority.

-Jaaxy’s search analysis feature
+What’s in Jaaxy’s search analysis feature?

 This feature helps you analyse your online competition, discover SEO trends, and how these change over time.
 The last part requires regular monitoring, analysing and scrutinising the data; it’s not automated.